-The City imposes a 7.5% tax on non-residential users of gas, electricity, water, steam and telephone utilities, as well as all cellular telephone and enhanced specialized mobile radio communication services for billing addresses in the City.
-Budgeted revenue from utility user taxes for fiscal year 2002-03 is \$78.2 million; however, as of the fiscal year 2002-03 Nine-month Budget Status Report, the City was projecting utility user taxes to be approximately \$13.36 million under budget.
+The City imposes a 7.5% tax on non-residential users of gas, electricity, water, steam and telephone utilities, as well as all cellular telephone and enhanced specialized mobile radio communication services for San Francisco billing addresses.
+Budgeted revenue from utility user taxes for fiscal year 2002-03 is \$78.2 million; however, as of the FY 2002-03 Six-month Budget Status Report, the City was projecting utility user taxes to be approximately \$7.21 million under budget.